 If you are taking PrEP daily, you will still have very high protection if you miss the odd dose.

-Note that daily PrEP is the only option for women and trans people who want protection for vaginal sex, or for people who have Hepatitis B.
+Note that daily PrEP is the only option for people with a vagina who want protection for vaginal sex, or for people who have Hepatitis B.

 Where can I get PrEP?